-- All permanent, full-time employees are eligible regardless of job title or company size. - Employee social security numbers (SSNs) are required but will not be uploaded to or stored on WEDnetPA's server.
+- All permanent, full-time employees are eligible regardless of job title or company size. - Employee social security numbers (SSNs) are required but will not be uploaded to or stored on the WEDnetPA server.

-Using a process known as "hashing," a mathematical function is applied to an SSN to create a unique, new identifier that will then be used to track an employee's training cap.
-Each time the hashing algorithm is applied to an SSN, it produces the same output (i.e., new identifier).
+Using a process called "hashing," a mathematical function is applied to an SSN to create a unique, new identifier that will be used to track an employee's training cap.
+Each time the hashing algorithm is applied to an SSN, it produces the same output (unique identifier).

 Today, everyone confidently processes online credit card purchases, banking and other important transactions requiring sensitive data.
 WEDnetPA now uses the same proven technique used by financial institutions to safely process your transactions with us.
-It is virtually impossible to reconstruct the input data (SSN) from the output (new identifier).
+It is virtually impossible to reconstruct the input data (SSN) from the UID.

 The hashing process takes place in the browser of your company's computer each time you submit training for reimbursement.
 You will see that SSNs are changed to the new identifier before the data is uploaded to WEDnetPA.
-Only the new identifier and last four digits of the SSN are uploaded to and stored on WEDnetPA's server.
+Only the new identifier and last four digits of the SSN are uploaded to and stored on the WEDnetPA server.